 - Method of Delivery: Is the course structure focused on modules that are relevant to your training needs?
 Does the course presentation style (online, classroom, production floor) provide optimal support for the subject?

 - Trainer Background and Experience: What accreditations does the trainer have?
-How long have they been providing this, or similar training programs?
-What feedback is available to gauge the experience of previous trainees?
+How long have they been an established trainer?
+Does the trainer have positive reviews?

 - Fit with Company Culture: Does the trainer have a similar approach to operations (such as sales/marketing strategy) as your company?
 Will their training reinforce and be consistent with management’s goals for training?

 - Assessment of Learning: How will employees “complete” the training?
-Are they simply required to participate in all sessions, or is there an evaluation process following the training that ensures the retention of knowledge/skills?
+Are they simply required to participate in all sessions, or is there an evaluation process following the program which accredits the retention of knowledge/skills?

 3. Source Training Quotes